-Speculations about these little fertility symbols and propriety in public spaces are irrelevant when combating an empty stomach that does not understand delayed gratification.
-But the little boys playing cricket in this water body are oblivious to both improper little people and extensive debates about impropriety.
+En route we walk past a lovely old Kalyani, fairly large but not very deep.
+Carved stone Yali’s flank the steps while Draupadi and her five Pandavas oversee this space from a niche in the wall.
+On either side of the steps are rotund little men and women clutching onto their nether regions.
+But speculations about these little fertility symbols and propriety in public spaces are irrelevant when combating an empty stomach.
+Besides, the boys playing cricket in this water body are oblivious to both improper little people and extensive debates about impropriety.

 Just as my mind plays games with my stomach, I reach the Panchaligeshwara Temple and the Mutt!
 But before you wonder what dosas and idlis have to do with Mutts, let me guide you past the Mutt and the Naga Kallus towards the queue.
 We can talk while we wait.